godot-dimensions/g4mf/specification/parts/node.md

 G4MF nodes exist in the tree and have a transform, but in order for that tree of nodes to be useful, some nodes must have additional properties defined.
 These properties define the type of object the node represents, such as a bone, camera, light, mesh, model, or physics object.
 For lack of a better term, these are referred to as "component properties".

 Each node may only represent at most "one thing", allowing it to be imported as a single object of a single class.
-The `"boneLength"`, `"camera"`, `"light"`, `"mesh"`, `"model"`, and `"physics"` component properties are all mutually exclusive, meaning that a node MUST NOT have more than one of these properties defined at the same time.
+The `"bone"`, `"camera"`, `"light"`, `"mesh"`, `"model"`, `"physics"`, and `"skeleton"` component properties are all mutually exclusive, meaning that a node MUST NOT have more than one of these properties defined at the same time.
 This means that a single G4MF node cannot be both a light and a mesh, or both a bone and a camera, instead multiple G4MF nodes are required to represent such scenarios.
 This requirement greatly simplifies the implementation of G4MF importers, and ensures that each conceptual part has its own transform on its own node in the tree.

 Note for extension authors: Properties defined by extensions SHOULD follow the same principle, such that they only combine properties where it makes sense as "one thing".
 For example, a vehicle body class should extend a dynamic physics body class, meaning that the object has properties of both.
 Therefore, the vehicle body extension data should be defined on the same node as the physics motion properties.
 For another example, an audio emitter class does not extend any of these, so it must not be defined on the same G4MF node as a bone, camera, light, mesh, model, or physics object.

 Note for asset authors: A G4MF node with physics motion properties is referred to as a "physics body" for short.
 To add a mesh to a physics body, the node mesh property MUST be defined on a separate node, which is then used as a child of the physics body node.
 Similarly, other types may be used together on separate nodes.
 Asset authors SHOULD prefer the top node of such a subtree to be the physics body, and then have other nodes as children of it, to ensure the component nodes follow the physics body when it moves.
 For skeletons, each bone MUST be a child of another bone or of the skeleton itself, meaning that to attach a light or other component to a bone, such a node must be added as a child of the bone.
 For subtrees without physics motion or skeletons, asset authors SHOULD prefer types _other than mesh or model_ as the top node.
 Mesh nodes are often leaf nodes, which simplifies some use cases of mesh nodes.
 This is not a requirement, but a recommendation to improve consistency when importing G4MF files into different applications with different requirements on tree structure.

-#### Bone Length
+#### Bone

-The `"boneLength"` property is a number that, for G4MF nodes representing skeleton bones, defines the length of the bone in meters in the local +Y direction.
-If not specified, the default value is `-1.0`, meaning the node is not a skeleton bone.
+The `"bone"` property is an object that defines the bone properties for this node.
+If not specified, the default value is `undefined`, meaning the node is not a bone.

-The `"boneLength"` property MUST NOT be used together with the `"camera"`, `"light"`, `"mesh"`, `"model"`, `"physics"`, or `"skeleton"` properties on the same node.
+The `"bone"` property MUST NOT be used together with the `"camera"`, `"light"`, `"mesh"`, `"model"`, `"physics"`, or `"skeleton"` properties on the same node.

-See [G4MF Skeleton Skinned Mesh Deformation](mesh/skeleton.md) for more information about skeletons and skinned meshes.
+See [G4MF Skeleton Skinned Mesh Deformation](mesh/skeleton.md) for more information about skeleton bones and skinned meshes.

 #### Camera

 The `"camera"` property is an object that defines the camera properties for this node.
-If not specified, the default value is `null`, meaning the node is not a camera.
+If not specified, the default value is `undefined`, meaning the node is not a camera.

-The `"camera"` property MUST NOT be used together with the `"boneLength"`, `"light"`, `"mesh"`, `"model"`, `"physics"`, or `"skeleton"` properties on the same node.
+The `"camera"` property MUST NOT be used together with the `"bone"`, `"light"`, `"mesh"`, `"model"`, `"physics"`, or `"skeleton"` properties on the same node.

 See [G4MF Camera](camera.md) for more information about cameras.